dominion-framework/docs/_src/components/components.md

 3. Repositories

 `Controller` is a place where you define API's endpoints, basically mappings between URL's and actions you need to produce response.
+Optionally controllers may be linked to factory.

 `Factories` is where you describe model structure and its methods.
 Optionally factories may be linked to a repository.